mithra62/ee_export/system/user/addons/export/DOCUMENTATION.md

 ### 3.1 Entries

-Exports channel entry rows.
-Each row contains standard entry columns plus every custom field assigned to the channel.
-Streams in configurable chunks for memory efficiency.
+Exports channel entry rows: standard columns plus every custom field assigned to the channel.
+Complex fields (Grid, Relationship, Fluid) come out as JSON-encoded strings in flat formats like CSV and XLSX, and as native nested structures in JSON and XML.
+The whole thing streams in chunks, so a 500,000-entry export uses roughly the same memory as a 50-entry one.

 ```ee
 {exp:export:entries